Thinking of a new career in engineering? Here’s what you need to know about skills, salary, what to expect on the job and more.

 Engineering roles are available across a wide number of industries – from aeronautics to defence, electronics to energy, and pharmaceuticals to telecommunications.

-You can find a list of engineering careers (external website) at the National Careers Service, but here are some examples of the types of job roles available:
+You can find a list of engineering careers on the National Careers Service website, but here are some examples of the types of job roles available:

 - Chemical Engineer – aiding in the processing of food, creating industrial chemicals, and making pharmaceuticals